 Many tools exist to manage citations — Yext, BrightLocal, Moz Local — and they are useful for basic data entry.
 They are excellent at citation management.
 But they stop at the surface level.
 They confirm the existence of data.
 They do not govern its accuracy against the rapidly evolving standards of generative AI.

 Consider this: If your Name, Address, or Phone number (NAP) differs even slightly across Yelp, your website footer, and your GBP, you aren't just losing a tiny fraction of SEO juice.
-Inconsistent NAP data can drop rankings by up to 70% (Skreen Digital, 2026).
-Worse, if the discrepancy is flagged by a modern search algorithm, it signals a lack of operational discipline.
+Inconsistent NAP data erodes the trust signals local ranking systems depend on — and if the discrepancy is flagged by a modern search algorithm, it signals a lack of operational discipline.

-The impact compounds: 62% of customers avoid businesses with incorrect information (Skreen Digital, 2026).
+The impact compounds: 68% of consumers would stop using a local business if they found incorrect information in online directories (BrightLocal Local Citations Trust Report).
 They assume the error reflects the business itself.

 In the AI era, a data mismatch isn't just a ranking penalty; it's a credibility crisis.
 The AI treats conflicting data as evidence of instability.